critr/KebapiAspNet/README.md

 <sup>1</sup>Access restrictions to endpoints occasionally favour being illustrative (i.e. "See?
 We can do this like this!") over being the firm design choices of a more complete project.

 <sup>2</sup>Logical operators are abbreviated: `+ = AND` `, = OR`

+<sup>3</sup>Ignore spaces.
+They are there solely for table column widths to format better.

 <br>